dimp-s/YifyMovieScraper/README.md

 After cloning and running the project, you can test the following apis using your preferred api request app or your browser for now:

 - localhost:[PORT]/getAll -> To get all currently trending movies.
-- localhost:[PORT]/popular -> To download the torrentfile for the topmost popular movie.
+- localhost:[PORT]/popular -> To download the torrentfile for the topmost trending movie.
+- localhost:[PORT]/getAllPopular -> To download the torrentfile for all trending movies.

 **NOTES**